NASA’s Mars rover ‘Perseverance’ lands with the help of Quebec-born engineer

 A NASA rover landed on Mars on Thursday, accomplishing the riskiest step yet in a quest to bring back rocks that could answer whether life ever existed on the planet.

 “It’s incredibly exciting.
-We’ve been travelling there for seven months,” said Farah Alibay, a Quebec-born engineer from Joliette who is part of the NASA team landing the rover.
+We’ve been travelling there for seven months,” said Farah Alibay, a Quebec-born engineer from Joliette who is part of the NASA team landing Percy, as the rover is nicknamed.

 The landing marks the third visit to Mars in just over a week.
 Two spacecrafts from the United Arab Emirates and China swung into orbit around Mars on successive days last week.